 Why should I get a COVID-19 vaccine?

-Clinical trials for the vaccines showed that they are all effective they at preventing COVID-19 disease, hospitalizations, and death due to COVID-19.
-By getting vaccinated, you are reducing your risk of disease, hospitalization, severe complications, and even death.
+Clinical trials for the vaccines showed that they are all effective they at preventing severe COVID-19 disease, hospitalizations, and death due to COVID-19.
+By getting vaccinated, you are reducing your risk of serious illness and severe complications, hospitalization, and even death.
 You are also helping prevent the health care system from being even more overwhelmed.

 How much does it cost to get the vaccine?

 The federal government is providing the COVID-19 vaccines to the American public free of charge.
 This includes people who have insurance, including Medicare, Medicare Advantage, group or individual health insurance plans, and high-deductible health plans.
 It also includes people who don’t have health insurance.

 During the public health emergency, insurance companies are required to cover the cost of giving the COVID-19 vaccines with no copay, deductible, or coinsurance for the patient.
 (Note that grandfathered health plans are allowed to opt out of covering the cost of giving the COVID-19 vaccine.)
 You do not have to pay to get the COVID-19 vaccines, even if you get it from a vaccine provider that isn’t in your insurance network.

 How many doses are needed?

 Both mRNA vaccines require 2 doses, delivered by a syringe (a shot).
 The shots are scheduled 3-4 weeks apart, depending on which vaccine you receive.
 Even though the vaccines are similar, you should get the same vaccine both times.
 The Johnson and Johnson vaccine is given as a single dose (shot).

 What are the side effects of the vaccines?

 The vaccines can cause mild symptoms in some people.
 This happens because the spike protein instructions tell the immune cells to make antibodies.
 The most common reactions to the vaccine are pain at the injection site, fever, fatigue, headache, and muscle aches.
 These side effects are very common with other vaccines, including the flu shot.
 They are a sign that the body is responding the way it should to a vaccine